-- If you are printing the forward strand, under Page Range select the a.
-FIRST four (4) pages of the chromatogram. - If you are printing the reverse strand, under Page Range select the LAST b. four (4) pages of the chromatogram.
+- a.
+If you are printing the forward strand, under Page Range select the FIRST four (4) pages of the chromatogram. - b.
+If you are printing the reverse strand, under Page Range select the LAST four (4) pages of the chromatogram.

 Confirm that the Adobe PDF is selected, and click Print.
-Note the PDF file in the master run file, named as the sample name plus the proper, e.g. "FB05-0005m hair 1 HVI A4."
+Save the PDF file in the master run file, named as the sample name plus the prime, e.g. FB05-0005m hair 1 HVI A4."
 Close the Adobe window.
 Attach this PDF to the LIMS within the contig sample.

-Repeat step 26 for every separate chromatogram file.
+Repeat step 26 for every separate chromatogram

-- 27. - Click on the Overview button.
-The lines at the top of the diagram indicate the forward and reverse strands in 28. relation to the rCRS sequence, and the green bar below the lines indicates which areas of the rCRS are covered by the available sequence data.
+- 27. Click on the Overview button. - 28.
+The lines at the top of the flagram indicate the forward and reverse strands in relation to the rCRS sequence, and the green bar below the lines indicates which areas of the rCRS are covered by the available sequence data.
 If the sequence is present in both the forward and reverse strand, the bar will be green with thin white strips on the top and bottom.
-If there is a partial coverage in only one direction, the bar will ontain a light blue pattern. - Print out the Covering Diagram.
+If there is a partial coverage in only one direction, the bar will contain a light blue pattern. - 29.
+Print out the Contig Diagram.
 Under the File menu, select Print Setup.
-Select 29. landscape as the orientation, and print (select printer from the drop-down list).
-Click QK Under the File menu, select Print.
+Select landscape as the orientation, and print (select printer from the drop-down list).
+Click OK.
+Under the File menu, select Print.
 Confirm that the appropriate printer is selected and click Print. - 30.
 Print the Contig Diagram page again, but this time send the file to Adobe PDF.
 Select landscape as the orientation, and click Print.
 Save the PDF file in the master run file, named as the sample name plus "map," eg. "FB05-0005m hair 1 HVI map."
 Close the Adobe window.
-Attach this PDF to the LIMS within the contig sample. - 31.
+Attach this PDF to the LIMS within the contig sample. - .
 The final step of Sequencher analysis is to prepare the export data file from Sequencher for the LIMS.
 This will allow the contig data to import into the contig sample within the LIMS.
-To do this, open the contig and select "Compare
+To do this, open the contig and select "Compare Consensus to Reference" from the Contig menu.
+Click on the "Reports" button at the top of the screen.
+Select the radio button for "Entire Table" and from the drop down menu, select the report format as "Variance Table Report."
+Save the variance table as a text file to the appropriate network location and import into the LIMS for the appropriate contig.

-DATE EFFECTIVE APPROVED BY PAGE 07-16-2012 MITOCHONDRIAL DNA TECHNICAL LEADER 83 OF 121
+DATE EFFECTIVE APPROVED BY PAGE 07-16-2012 MITOCHONDRIAL DNA TECHNICAL LEADER 71 OF 103